-Let's use the most recent competition as an example.
-In 2020, 7,831 scripts were entered in the competition.
+In 2021, 8,191 scripts were entered in the were entered in the competition.
 All of those scripts were read twice.
 Over 1,000 scripts received three reads.
-After the third read, each script's best two scores were tallied, and the 365 scripts with the highest scores advanced to the quarterfinal round.
+After the third read, each script's best two scores were tallied, and the 360 scripts with the highest scores advanced to the quarterfinal round.